-The procedure will be explained to you on arrival and you will be given an injection of a radioactive tracer into a vein in your arm or hand.
+The procedure will be explained to you and your child will be given an injection of a radioactive tracer into the cannula.
+The cannula will then be removed.

 Following this you are free to leave the department.
-We will require you to return to take images of the kidneys 3 hours after the injection.
+We will require your child to return for us to take images of the kidneys 3 hours after the injection.
 We will let you know the exact time while you are in the department with us.
-During this time you can eat and drink normally and go to the toilet as often as you need to.
+During this time your child can eat and drink normally and go the toilet as often as they need to.